MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/corrective-invoices-sales.md

 ---
 title: Corrective project invoices
-description: This topic provides information about how to create and confirm corrective invoices in Project Operations.
+description: This article provides information about how to create and confirm corrective invoices in Project Operations.
 author: rumant
 ms.date: 04/05/2021
 ms.topic: article